Sign up for our newsletter!

 Things to consider when deciding to do self-representation: the charge you are facing, the complexity of the case, your understanding of the legal process and the issues, and the risk of a substantial fine, jail time or other penalty that would have significant personal impact (for example, driving demerit points, driver’s licence suspension).
 A good alternative to having a lawyer represent you in the courtroom is to hire a lawyer for legal consultation.
 This allows you to still take control of your case, while still accessing the knowledge of a legal professional.

 Please also watch our Self-Representation Info Sessions to learn more.
-Watch HERE and HERE.
+Watch all the Self-Rep Zoom replays on our Rumble channel HERE.

 Step 1 – Responding to a Ticket:

 If you have received a ticket you must confirm with the court your intentions immediately (typically within 15 days) or you will be deemed at fault and will receive a bill for the full amount of the offence.
-To submit the ticket for trial, read the directions on the back of the ticket, call the courthouse and/or look up the provincial courthouse online to find the instructions.
+To submit the ticket for trial, read the directions on the back of the ticket, look up the provincial courthouse of where the ticket was issued online and/or call the courthouse of where the ticket was issued get the instructions.

-NOTE: DO NOT SEND BACK YOUR TICKET WITH RESCIND!
+NOTE: DO NOT SEND BACK YOUR TICKET WITH RESCIND/NO CONTRACT!
 THE COURTS WILL NOT ACKNOWLEDGE THIS AND YOU WILL BE REQUIRED TO PAY THE TICKET IN FULL

 Step 2 – Request Your Disclosure:

 Whether you choose to self-represent or work with a lawyer you should request your disclosure yourself.
-That way you will have full access to the evidence being put forward to the court.
-Be aware that if you are thinking of getting a lawyer and you hire the lawyer before requesting disclosure, you may never get full access to your disclosure.
+Disclosure if the full evidence from the charging officer(s) that is given to the crown to determine if there is sufficient evidence to proceed and is used as their case agains you.
+You have a right to full and complete access to the evidence being put forward to the court.
+Be aware that if you are thinking of getting a lawyer and you hire the lawyer before obtaining your disclosure, you may never get full access to your disclosure as once it is given to the lawyer it may not be easy to get it back.

 In this meeting the JP will review the case to determine if there is enough substantial evidence to proceed.
 You will want to be fully prepared for the pre-trial as this is the opportunity for you to request the charges be dropped.